sanjograj1/FlexU-SocialMedia-MERN/README.md

 Welcome to the MERN Social Media App repository!
 This project is a full-fledged social media platform developed using the MERN stack (MongoDB, Express.js, React, and Node.js).
 It encompasses a wide range of features that you'd expect from a typical social media application, including user authentication, image sharing, comments, likes, follows, in-app messaging, user profiles, trending searches, and much more.

 ->Features
-•	This social media app boasts a rich set of functionalities, including:
+•	This social media app boasts a rich set of functionalities, including

 •	User Authentication: Users can register, log in, and securely authenticate their accounts.

 •	Post Sharing: Share images and content with your network, complete with descriptions and tags.
 •	Likes & Comments: Engage with other users' posts through likes and comments.
 •	Follow & Unfollow: Build and manage your network by following and unfollowing other users.